 It understands that user onboarding is much more than just showing users how to use your product.
 In order to make users successful, you need to also show them why they need to use it, and give them the help they need to find value.

-- the right content
+the right content

-- in the right channel
+in the right channel

-- at the right time
+at the right time

 By nailing the content, timing, and channel of your user onboarding, you'll go much deeper than just good UX and a product tour to retain and delight your userbase.
 It will also prevent churn thanks to helping customers see your proposal's value as quickly as possible.
 And since there is a correlation between the churn rates and low customer satisfaction, you will get those rates to a record low by perfecting the whole user onboarding experience.

-It starts with what the user needs — email may provide a case study to re-engage outside of your app, while in-app chat can pre-emptively help when users get stuck.
+It starts with what the user needs — the email may provide a case study to re-engage outside of your app, while in-app chat can pre-emptively help when users get stuck.
 Onboarding can't simply start and end with a product tour, because you can always deepen a user's mastery of your product with increased guidance.

 For a more detailed look at how to create a cohesive engagement for new users, check out our guide to cross-channel onboarding.